JulioChaile/notify/README.md

     // Delete notification (optional)
     // hidden()

+The `Notify()` function returns an object with three properties:

+- **notify:** The HTML element of the created notification.
+- **idTimer:** The timer identifier for the notification, which can be used to cancel automatic hiding.
+- **hidden:** A function that can be called to manually hide the notification if necessary.

 ## Parameters
 - props: An object containing properties for the notification or a string to send the notification with its content.